magenta/magenta/magenta/pipelines/README.md

 > {'how_many_ints': 3, 'sum_of_ints': 6}
 ```

-An example where inputs and outputs are dictionaries.
+An example where inputs and outputs are dictionaries,

 ```
 class MyPipeline(Pipeline):